Android (operating system): Device codenames

 Internally, Android identifies each supported device by its device codename, a short string, which may or may not be similar to the model name used in marketing the device.
 For example, the device codename of the Pixel smartphone is sailfish.

 The device codename is usually not visible to the end user, but is important for determining compatibility with modified Android versions.
-It is sometimes also mentioned in articles discussing a device, because it allows to distinguish different hardware variants of a device, even if the manufacturer offers them under the same name.
+It is sometimes also mentioned in articles discussing a device, because it allows users to distinguish different hardware variants of a device, even if the manufacturer offers them under the same name.
 The device codename is available to running applications under android.os.Build.DEVICE.

 Security and privacy

 In 2020, Google launched the Android Partner Vulnerability Initiative to improve the security of Android.
 They also formed an Android security team.

 Common security threats

 Research from security company Trend Micro lists premium service abuse as the most common type of Android malware, where text messages are sent from infected phones to premium-rate telephone numbers without the consent or even knowledge of the user.
 Other malware displays unwanted and intrusive advertisements on the device, or sends personal information to unauthorised third parties.
 Security threats on Android are reportedly growing exponentially; however, Google engineers have argued that the malware and virus threat on Android is being exaggerated by security companies for commercial reasons, and have accused the security industry of playing on fears to sell virus protection software to users.
 Google maintains that dangerous malware is actually extremely rare, and a survey conducted by F-Secure showed that only 0.5% of Android malware reported had come from the Google Play store.

 In 2021, journalists and researchers reported the discovery of spyware, called Pegasus, developed and distributed by a private company which can and has been used to infect both iOS and Android smartphones often – partly via use of 0-day exploits – without the need for any user-interaction or significant clues to the user and then be used to exfiltrate data, track user locations, capture film through its camera, and activate the microphone at any time.
 Analysis of data traffic by popular smartphones running variants of Android found substantial by-default data collection and sharing with no opt-out by this pre-installed software.
 Both of these issues are not addressed or cannot be addressed by security patches.